GitHub Copilot is moving to usage-based billing:

 - GPT-5.4 mini: 0.33x to 6x

-I do not think this means “stop using frontier models.”
-If a model saves hours on a hard migration or production bug, use it.
+I do not read this as “stop using frontier models.”
+If a model saves hours on a production bug, a migration, or some miserable debugging session, use the expensive model and move on with your life.

-- Kimi K2.6: Moonshot describes this as an open-source model for coding, long-horizon execution, and agent workflows.
+- Kimi K2.6: Moonshot describes it as an open-source model for coding, long-horizon execution, and agent workflows.

 - GLM-4.6: MIT-licensed weights on Hugging Face.
 GLM-5.1 is aimed at longer agentic engineering tasks.

-Meta’s Llama 4 launch was less convincing for me because of the benchmark confusion and mixed reports after release.
-I would not want my local-model plan to depend on one vendor anyway.
+I would not want a local-model plan to depend on one vendor anyway.

-- Local or self-hosted model for routine/private work.
+- local or self-hosted model for routine or private work

-- Expensive frontier model when the task justifies it.
+- expensive frontier model when the task is worth it

 The expensive model can still be there.
-It just should not be the default for every small task.
+I just do not want it burning credits every time I ask for a small refactor.